martinpedata/jitter-analysis-and-UI/README.txt

     # Contact: albrecq.d@gmail.com | martin.pedata@gmail.com
     # Last update: 29-08-25

-    INFORMATION:
+****** ENGLISH ******

+Tool to analyze jitter between 2 slaves based on their TIE vector

+WHAT TO DO:

-	- Interface.exe is the executable.
-Open it to access the UI directly
+        - "interface.py" is the entry point of the program.
+Run it to open the graphical interface that allows you to analyze CSV files.
+        - To install all required packages:
+                    $ pip install -r /path/to/requirements.txt

+		- If facing issues despite having both python and pip, it may be a PATH problem.
+Run the following:
+		   			$ python -m pip install -r /path/to/requirements.txt

-	- Follow the file "UI - user guide", starting page 4, to navigate the app.
+----> Follow the file "UI - user guide", starting page 4, to navigate the app.
 ONLY IN FRENCH

-	- Brief explanation in English: Click the button next to the .csv bar on top of the page, drop the folder "testing" (found in "Data" folder) containing dummy csv files.
-Now, first, choose the reference slave by clicking one of the numbers in the grid, then choose the measured slave.
+Brief explanation in English:

+1) Click the button next to the .csv bar on top of the page, drop the folder "testing" (found in "Data" -> "testing_csv") containing dummy csv files.
+2) Now, first, choose the reference slave by clicking one of the numbers in the grid, then choose the measured slave.
 For this implementation containing dummy csv files, only numbers 1 and 2 are valid.
-Then click parse.
-You can open the rising edges visualization (along with jitter measurement) by clicking "ouvrir image".
+3) Then click parse.
+4) You can open the rising edges visualization (along with jitter measurement) by clicking "ouvrir image".
 You can also open a text file containing the average delay time (leading or lagging) of the measured slave with respect to the reference for each CSV file by clicking "ouvrir fichier".

-PYTHON NOTES
+PYTHON NOTES:

-        - "interface.py" is the entry point of the program.
-Run it to open the graphical interface that allows you to analyze CSV files.

         - "coremodules" contains the modules used by the interface.